 - People are being excluded from groups and public places by "No Karen" signs on stores, restaurants, Facebook groups, and more.

 No. It's an individual call to action.
 The goal is simply to spread understanding and support for stopping the Karen meme and to show support for people suffering nameshaming.

 Imagine the first time someone spoke your name along with the words "I love you."
 Would it have had the same impact on you if it were someone else's name?

 Despite all of these drawbacks, many people have changed or are considering changing their names at great personal cost.
 That kind of collateral damage for a "joke" is unacceptable.
-That is the importance of this pledge.

 Does this pledge only benefit people named Karen?